-I would like to thank each and everyone of you for reading my blog.
-The initial purpose for this blog was to keep these memories for myself and perhaps a few friends can read them, so that's why some of the older posts are short, hope you don't mind them.
-Most of the aircraft photos are taken from airliners.net, jetphotos.net and planepictures.net as I don't have the time to photograph them due to work commitment.
+I would like to thank each and every one of you for reading my blog.
+The initial purpose for this blog was to keep these memories for me and perhaps a few friends can read them, so that's why some of the older posts are short, hope you don't mind them.
+Most of the aircraft photos are taken from airliners.net, jetphotos.net, and planepictures.net as I don't have the time to photograph them due to work commitment.

 I stick to this rule when flying, 80% Economy and 20% Business Class and above.
 Why?
 Since most of my flights are self-paid, I don't see why I should spend more to enjoy Business Class.
 Flying on Business Class on a regular basis is not necessary for me and would probably spoil me.
 Yes, you can use points to redeem flights but the problem is since I fly on different airlines from different alliances and some without alliance, I don't have many points and that's the disadvantage I am facing.
 No regrets at all though!

-From the Traveling Dreaminer: Charles Ryan Teo (Based in Singapore)
+From the Traveling Dreamliner: Charles Ryan Teo (Based in Singapore)

 Hope you enjoy my trip reports!